gitlabhq/gitlabhq/doc/development/documentation/index.md

     As CE is merged into EE once a day, it's important to avoid merge conflicts.
     Submitting an EE-equivalent merge request cherry-picking all commits from CE to EE is essential to avoid them.
+1. [`ee-files-location-check`/`ee-specific-lines-check`](#ee-specific-lines-check) (runs on EE only):
+   This test ensures that no new files/directories are created/changed in EE.
+   All docs should be submitted in CE instead, regardless the tier they are on.
+   This is for the [single codebase](#single-codebase) effort.
 1. In a full pipeline, tests for [`/help`](#gitlab-help-tests).

 ### Linting